asterics/AsTeRICS/ReadMe.md

 2. Install the **Java Development Kit (JDK, 32bit version) >= 7** from http://www.oracle.com/technetwork/java/javase/downloads/index.html
   * Ensure to set “JAVA_HOME” to the folder where you installed the Java JDK and add the JDK bin path to the  Environment Variable “Path”
 3. Install the **apache ant build framework** (version >= 1.9.1) http://ant.apache.org/bindownload.cgi
-  * Ensure to set “ANT_HOME”to to the folder where you installed ant and add the ant bin path to the Environment Variable “Path”
+  * Ensure to set “ANT_HOME” to the folder where you installed ant and add the ant bin path to the Environment Variable “Path”
 4. Open a terminal and go to the ```ARE``` subfolder
 5. Start ant by calling
   ```